codezonediitj/pydatastructs/README.md

 -----------------

 As we know Python is an interpreted language and hence is slow as compared to C++, the most popular language for sports programming.
-We still decided to use Python because the software development can happen at a much faster pace and it is much easier to test various software designs and APIs as coding them out takes no time.
+We will still decide to use Python because the software development can happen at a much faster pace and it is much easier to test various software designs and APIs as coding them out takes no time.
 However, keeping the need of the users in mind, we will shift to C++ backend,  which will happen quickly as we would be required to just translate the tested code rather than writing it from scratch, after a few releases with APIs available for all the languages.

 How to contribute?